JJAshcraft/Sprint-Challenge--Hash-Theory/theory/README.md

     a single character which can be represented with `\e` in the regex.)

-  * Draw a state machine diagram for a VT-100 that can consume regular character sequences as well as the two above ESC sequences.
+  * Draw a state machine diagram for a VT-100 that can consume regular character sequences as well as the two above ESC sequences

+  added Vt100_fsm.png

 > If you're curious, [here are all the VT-100 escape
 > sequences](http://ascii-table.com/ansi-escape-sequences-vt-100.php).